YogoGit/SpringBootTutorial/SpringBoot.md

 Management System), or SQL database.

-So, instead of having a single (or multiple) hardcoded username and password combinations that lives in good (VERY, VERY BAD!), we could instead lookup a valid username/password combination from the database to see if we have a match.
+So, instead of having a single (or multiple) hardcoded username and password combinations that lives in code (VERY, VERY BAD!), we could instead lookup a valid username/password combination from the database to see if we have a match.